openhab/openhab-alexa/USAGE.md

       * Dimmer
       * Rollershutter
       * Switch
-    * Default category: OTHER
-    * Supports additional properties:
+    * Supported metadata parameters:
       * friendlyNames=`<names>`
         * each name formatted as `<@assetIdOrName>`
         * defaults to item label name
+    * Default category: OTHER

 ##### Display Categories
   * Alexa has certain categories that effect how voice control and their mobile/web UI's display or control endpoints.
 An example of this is when you create "Smart Device Groups" in the Alex app and associate a specific Echo or Dot to that Group (typically a room).
 When a user asks to turn the lights ON, Alexa looks for devices in that group that have the category "LIGHT" to send the command to.